filiphric/filiphric.com-new/content/cypress-basics-xpath-vs-css-selectors/index.md

 cy.xpath('//div[contains(@class, "card")][following::div[contains(., "bread")]]')
 cy.contains('.card', 'bread').next('.card')
 ```
 Hope this helps.
-I’ll be updating this post to sShare this with your friends if you feel like someone can learn from this, I’d greatly appreciate this.
+Share this with your friends if you feel like someone can learn from this, I’d greatly appreciate this.

 If you want to learn more about selecting elements, I recommend checking out my other articles on [selecting elements](/cypress-basics-selecting-elements), [autocompleting selectors](/autocompleting-selectors-in-cypress-with-typescript) or a very powerful [.contains() command](/contains-an-overlooked-gem-in-cypress).
 Additionally, if you work with xpath, I recommend checking out [Sanjay Kumar’s SelectorsHub tool](https://selectorshub.com/testcase-studio/).